What Is Isabella Rossellini's Net Worth?

-Isabella Rossellini is an Italian-American actress and model, best known for her performances in such films as "Blue Velvet," "Death Becomes Her," and "The Saddest Music in the World."
-Isabella Rossellini has a net worth of $50 million.
-She has also appeared on television programs such as "Chicago Hope," "Alias," and "Shut Eye," and in the television movie "Crime of the Century."
+Isabella Rossellini is an Italian-American actress and model who has a net worth of $50 million.
+Isabella Rossellini is best known for her performances in such films as "Blue Velvet," "Death Becomes Her," and "The Saddest Music in the World."
+She has also appeared on television programs such as "Chicago Hope," "Alias," "30 Rock," and "Shut Eye" and in the television movie "Crime of the Century."
 Additionally, Rossellini has written books and acted on stage.

 Early Life and Career Beginnings

-Isabella Rossellini was born in 1952 in Rome, Italy to Swedish actress Ingrid Bergman and Italian filmmaker Roberto Rossellini.
+Isabella Fiorella Elettra Giovanna Rossellini was born on June 18, 1952, in Rome, Italy.
+She is the daughter of Swedish actress Ingrid Bergman and Italian filmmaker Roberto Rossellini.
 From her mother, she has three siblings: fraternal twin sister Isotta, brother Robertino, and half-sister Pia.
-Rossellini has four other siblings from her father: Renzo, Gil, Raffaella, and Romano, the lattermost of whom passed away as a child.
+Isabella has four other siblings from her father: Renzo, Gil, Raffaella, and Romano, the lattermost of whom passed away as a child.
 As a kid, Rossellini was raised in both Rome and Paris.
-At the age of five, she underwent an operation for appendicitis, and at 11, underwent surgery to correct a case of scoliosis.
-At 19, Rossellini moved to New York City to attend Finch College; meanwhile, she worked as a translator and reporter for Italian television.
+At the age of five, she underwent an operation for appendicitis, and at age 11, she underwent surgery to correct a case of scoliosis.
+At 19, Isabella moved to New York City to attend Finch College; meanwhile, she worked as a translator and reporter for Italian television.
 She also made occasional appearances on the Italian Sunday afternoon variety show "L'altra Domenica."

 Start of Film Career